Good news! You can calm and soothe yourself when you hurt.

 I also have many soothing or calming actions I can take to feel better.
 Here are the actions from my toolbox.

 - Call a friend if you need compassion or to be heard by someone.

 - Lay down, close your eyes, and relax from toes to scalp if you are tense.

-- Play guitar if you need a distraction.
+- Play guitar or sing if you need a distraction.

 - Listen to an affirming Spotify playlist if you need to center yourself or re-establish your personality.

 - Do the big/medium/small ears centering meditation.
-(This is where you sit silently with your eyes closed and imagine your ears are getting bigger.
+This is where you sit silently with your eyes closed and imagine your ears are getting bigger.
 When they are very large, listen for all the sounds you can hear outside of the room you are in.
 Once you can hear all the sounds, shrink your ears to half their previous size, and listen to everything you can hear inside the room you are in.
-Imagine your ears going back to normal, and listen carefully for all the sounds inside your body.
+Then imagine your ears going back to normal, and listen carefully for all the sounds inside your body.
 This helps to ground you in the present moment, and it also helps with fear and anxiety.
-It is a very quick and easy meditation, and only takes a few minutes.)
+It is a very quick and easy meditation and only takes a few minutes.

 - Meditate freestyle.
 Let thoughts occur inside of imaginary helium balloons in your mind, and then let each balloon go up and away as your thoughts come up.
 Have a thought, but then let it float away.